mikizuk/mikey-studio/README.md

 * Images stored in Unsplash.com loaded with Fetch API

-### AWS Lambda Function
+### ~~Cloud Functions for Firebase~~ AWS Lambda Function

+* First option didn't went well ;/ because of some gmail auth problems
 * For sending emails through form

-* add all articles which inspired me for these website cool features

 ### Mobile First

 * Layout design with Mobile First rule and Compound Grid

+### Inspirations

+1. add all articles which inspired me for these website cool features